Marie Antoinette

-Several events were linked to Marie Antoinette during the Revolution after the government had placed the royal family under house arrest in the Tuileries Palace in October 1789.
-The June 1791 attempted flight to Varennes and her role in the War of the First Coalition had disastrous effects on French popular opinion.
-On 10 August 1792, the attack on the Tuileries forced the royal family to take refuge at the Assembly, and they were imprisoned in the Temple Prison on 13 August.
-On 21 September 1792, the monarchy was abolished.
+Several events were linked to Marie Antoinette during the Revolution after the government placed the royal family under house arrest in the Tuileries Palace in October 1789.
+The June 1791 attempted flight to Varennes and her role in the War of the First Coalition were immensely damaging to her image among French citizens.
+On 10 August 1792, the attack on the Tuileries forced the royal family to take refuge at the Legislative Assembly, and they were imprisoned in the Temple Prison on 13 August 1792.
+On 21 September 1792, France was declared a republic and the monarchy was abolished.
 Louis XVI was executed by guillotine on 21 January 1793.
-Marie Antoinette's trial began on 14 October 1793; she was convicted two days later by the Revolutionary Tribunal of high treason and executed, also by guillotine, at the Place de la Révolution.
+Marie Antoinette's trial began on 14 October 1793; two days later, she was convicted by the Revolutionary Tribunal of high treason and executed by guillotine on 16 October 1793 at the Place de la Révolution.

 Early life (1755–1770)

-Maria Antonia was born on 2 November 1755 at the Hofburg Palace in Vienna, Austria, at 8:30 in the evening.
-She was the youngest daughter of Empress Maria Theresa, ruler of the Habsburg Empire, and her husband Francis I, Holy Roman Emperor.
-Her godparents were Joseph I and Mariana Victoria, King and Queen of Portugal; Archduke Joseph and Archduchess Maria Anna acted as proxies for their newborn sister.
+Maria Antonia Josepha Johanna was born on 2 November 1755 at the Hofburg Palace in Vienna, Archduchy of Austria.
+She was the youngest daughter and 15th child of Empress Maria Theresa, ruler of the Habsburg monarchy, and her husband Francis I, Holy Roman Emperor.
+Maria Theresa gave birth to all of her previous children without any problems.
+During the birth of her last daughter serious complications arose, and doctors feared for the life of the mother.
+Her godparents were Joseph I and Mariana Victoria, king and queen of Portugal; Archduke Joseph and Archduchess Maria Anna acted as proxies for their newborn sister.

 Maria Antonia was born on All Souls' Day, a Catholic day of mourning, and during her childhood her birthday was instead celebrated the day before, on All Saints' Day, due to the connotations of the date.
 Shortly after her birth she was placed under the care of the governess of the imperial children, Countess von Brandeis.
-Maria Antonia was raised together with her sister, Maria Carolina, who was three years older, and with whom she had a lifelong close relationship.
+Maria Antonia was raised together with her sister, Maria Carolina of Austria, who was three years older and with whom she had a lifelong close relationship.
 Maria Antonia had a difficult but ultimately loving relationship with her mother, who referred to her as "the little Madame Antoine".

 Maria Antonia spent her formative years between the Hofburg Palace and Schönbrunn, the imperial summer residence in Vienna, where on 13 October 1762, when she was seven, she met Wolfgang Amadeus Mozart, two months her junior and a child prodigy.
 Despite the private tutoring she received, the results of her schooling were less than satisfactory.
-At the age of 10 she could not write correctly in German or in any language commonly used at court, such as French or Italian, and conversations with her were stilted.
+At age 10 she could not write correctly in German or in any language commonly used at court, such as French or Italian, and conversations with her were stilted.
 Under the teaching of Christoph Willibald Gluck, Maria Antonia developed into a good musician.
 She learned to play the harp, the harpsichord and the flute.
 She sang during the family's evening gatherings, as she was known to have had a beautiful voice.
 She also excelled at dancing, had "exquisite" poise, and loved dolls.